spr12ian/bin/README.md

 update-linux
 ```

-Then run update-linux again, every now and then, to keep your system up to date.
+Then run update_linux again, every now and then, to keep your system up to date.

 snap is preinstalled on Ubuntu systems, but not yet on ChromeOS Debian so the next step on ChromeOS is

 ```
-install-snap-on-chromeos
+install_snap_on_chromeos
 ```

 Now that snap is installed
 ```
-install-snap-packages
+install_snap_packages
 ```

 Every now and then refresh your snap packages